khwiri/django-groucho/README.rst

 django-groucho
 =================

-A django application providing a simple login page which fakes the existance of users through bad error messages such as *Unknown user* or *Password incorrect*.
+A django application providing a simple login page which fakes the existence of users through bad error messages such as *Unknown user* or *Password incorrect*.
 This type of deception can be used for logging and alerting by feeding this data to other systems.

 Requirements
 -----------------